EimantasZilis/connect4/README.md

 # connect4

 This repo contains a game checker software based on the [Connect4](https://en.wikipedia.org/wiki/Connect_Four) game.
-While the traditional game is based on 6x7 grid, the software was generalised to work on any grid size.
+While the traditional game is based on 6 x 7 grid with 4 pieces required to win, the software was generalised to arbitrary numbers and sizes.
+It can check any game of any grid size and any number of pieces required to win.

 To run the game checker, install Python 3.9 and use:
 ```
-python start_game.py path_to_game_file
+python check_game.py path_to_game_file
 ```

-`path_to_game_file` is a mandatory argument with a path to a file that describes the game setup and moves taken.
+It takes filepath as a single argument that describes the game setup and moves taken.
 It will play through the game in the background and will summarise if the game has been won, drawn or if there has been some kind of an error.

 ## How it works
 ### Inputs: the game file
-In order to check the game, a mandatory `path_to_game_file` argument needs to be specified.
+In order to check the game, a filepath needs to be specified.
 It should point to a text-based file that has the following format:

 1. The first line describes the game setup and is composed of three space-delimited integers such as
 ```